Seaside Apartment

 Sheer drapes filter soft ambient sunlight, whilst a statuesque lamp provides good looks.

-Lewis armchair and wrap knot from Jardan; Rockpool vase, Dinosaur Designs; bespoke scatter cushions and drapes Kim Pearson Interior Design; rug, Loom; floor lamp, Douglas and Bec, circular glass box, Normann Copenhagen.
+Lewis armchair and wrap knot from Jardan; Rockpool vase, Dinosaur Designs; bespoke scatter cushions and drapes Kim Pearson Interior Design; rug, Loom; floor lamp, Snelling Studio, circular glass box, Normann Copenhagen.

 Situated on the ground floor with its own private entrance, the apartment includes two bedrooms and bathrooms, a vast open plan kitchen, dining, study, and sitting room.
 A full wraparound outdoor living space embraces a large ocean-facing balcony with masses of space for sitting, dining and yoga.
 Doors throughout are floor to ceiling glass that coax in the light.